Proto-Slavic language

 Authorities differ as to which periods should be included in Proto-Slavic and in Common Slavic.
 The language described in this article generally reflects the middle period, usually termed Late Proto-Slavic (sometimes Middle Common Slavic) and often dated to around the 7th to 8th centuries.
 This language remains largely unattested, but a late-period variant, representing the late 9th-century dialect spoken around Thessaloniki (Solun) in Macedonia, is attested in Old Church Slavonic manuscripts.

 Introduction

-The ancestor of Proto-Slavic is Proto-Balto-Slavic, which is also the ancestor of the Baltic languages, e.g. Lithuanian and Latvian.
-This language in turn is descended from Proto-Indo-European, the parent language of the vast majority of European languages (including English, Irish, Spanish, Greek, etc.).
+Proto-Slavic is descended from the Proto-Balto-Slavic branch of the Proto-Indo-European language family, which is also the ancestor of the Baltic languages, e.g. Lithuanian and Latvian.
 Proto-Slavic gradually evolved into the various Slavic languages during the latter half of the first millennium AD, concurrent with the explosive growth of the Slavic-speaking area.
 There is no scholarly consensus concerning either the number of stages involved in the development of the language (its periodization) or the terms used to describe them.

-Proto-Slavic is divided into periods.
 One division is made up of three periods: